Skip to content

 This will guide you through:

-2. Entering your API key
+2. Entering your API key (if needed)

 3. Choosing a default model